 Disable Template Attack Vectors

 - Use this option to disable phishing email templates that use specific attachment attack vectors.
 For example, if you don't want your users to receive simulated phishing attacks that include PDF attachments, you can select PDF Attachments from this list.
-For more information about our phishing attack vectors, see this article.

 Default Phishing Language